This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Here are some popular methods:

-The 16/8 Method: Fast for 16 hours every day, for instance by just eating between 12 pm and 8 pm.
+The 16/8 Method: Fast for 16 hours every day, for instance, just eat between 12 pm and 8 pm.

 Eat-Stop-Eat: Once or twice every week, don’t have anything for lunch or dinner one day, until lunch or dinner the following day (a 24 hour fast).